 -Anonymous OTA member in response to a survey from our payment processing platform

 To become a OTA member, fill out our online Membership Application!
-You can also download PDF versions of our Carrier Member Application or Allied Member Application.
+You can also download and fill out our PDF Membership Application.
 Please email firstname.lastname@example.org with any questions about membership.